cvik/leg/README.md

 ## leg - Lightweight Erlang Logger

 Requires erlang 18.0 due to its use of maps.
-Work in progrees.
+Work in progress.

 ## Example usage